-Our principal business strategy is to provide competitive and efficient midstream infrastructure and logistics services to producers, refiners and other customers.
-We strive to address regional supply and demand imbalances for crude oil and NGL in the United States and Canada by combining the strategic location and capabilities of our transportation, terminalling, storage, processing and fractionation assets with our commercial expertise.
-We intend to execute our strategy by:
+PAA's principal business strategy is to provide competitive and efficient midstream infrastructure and logistics services to producers, refiners and other customers.
+PAA strives to address regional supply and demand imbalances for crude oil and NGL in the United States and Canada by combining the strategic location and capabilities of its transportation, terminalling, storage, processing and fractionation assets with its commercial expertise.
+PAA intends to execute its strategy by:

-- Focusing on operational excellence, continuous improvement and running a safe, reliable, and environmentally and socially responsible operation; - Using our well positioned network of midstream infrastructure in conjunction with our commercial capabilities to provide our customers with market access, flexibility and value chain solutions, capture market opportunities, address physical market imbalances, mitigate risks and generate and grow sustainable cash flow and margin; - Optimizing and enhancing our asset portfolio and operations (through disciplined and accretive capital investments and through the pursuit of emerging energy opportunities) to maximize returns on invested capital; and - Pursuing a balanced, long-term financial strategy that is focused on maintaining an investment grade credit profile and enhancing financial flexibility by making disciplined capital allocation decisions.
+- Focusing on operational excellence, continuous improvement and running a safe, reliable, and environmentally and socially responsible operation; - Using its well positioned network of midstream infrastructure in conjunction with its commercial capabilities to provide its customers with market access, flexibility and value chain solutions, capture market opportunities, address physical market imbalances, mitigate risks and generate and grow sustainable cash flow and margin; - Optimizing and enhancing its asset portfolio and operations (through disciplined and accretive capital investments and through the pursuit of emerging energy opportunities) to maximize returns on invested capital; and - Pursuing a balanced, long-term financial strategy that is focused on maintaining an investment grade credit profile and enhancing financial flexibility by making disciplined capital allocation decisions.

-We believe successful execution of this strategy will enable us to generate and grow sustainable earnings and cash flow, and will position us to maintain an investment grade credit profile and increase returns to equity holders over time, while also continuing to migrate leverage lower.
+We believe PAA's successful execution of this strategy will enable it to generate and grow sustainable earnings and cash flow, and will position PAA to maintain an investment grade credit profile and increase returns to equity holders over time, while also continuing to migrate leverage lower.

-Competitive Strengths
+PAA's Competitive Strengths

-We believe that the following competitive strengths position us to successfully execute our principal business strategy:
+We believe that the following competitive strengths position PAA to successfully execute its principal business strategy: